Anti-Corruption Bureau (Malawi): Vision and mission

 The vision of the agency is to create a corruption-free Malawi, where public resources are used for the benefit of all citizens.
 The mission is to spearhead the fight against corruption through prevention, education, and law enforcement.

 Leadership

 The Director General of the agency Reyneck Matemba, was appointed in 2020.
 In 2023, Matemba was no longer the DG, he was representing himself in defence of charges that he was involved in corruption surrounding the awarding of a $7.8m contract to Zunith Sattar.
 In 2024 Matemba was banned from entering the United States due to his involvement in corruption.

 Martha Chizuma, a Malawian lawyer, was appointed as Director General on 29 April 2021 after serving as Malawi's second woman ombudsman.
 Her contract was not renewed after it ended in 31 March 2024.
 It was reported that over 100 cases of corruption investigated by the ACB may never be resolved.

+In 2025 the acting Director General was the legal counsel Hillary Chilomba.
+In August he was launching an app to allow the reporting of corruption and in October Chilomba was accused of being involved in the misappropriation of fertiliser that was intended to be distributed to farmers of smallholdings.

+Gabriel Chembezi became the acting head of the ACB in November 2025 although his appointment was questioned by the Malawi Law Society who noted the absence of a rigorous vetting process.
+Chembezi has been accused of a conflict of interest, in being actively involved in the overpriced sale of a hotel and of using ACB information as leverage to further his own position.
+The Malawi Law Society has called upon Chembezi to resign.